skypointcloud/cdp/docs/docs/metrics.md

 1. In the expression area, choose a field to begin your calculations with.

 1. Type an expression in the expression area while choosing more fields to be included in your calculation.

-**Note** : Currently, only arithmetic expressions are supported.
+Currently, only arithmetic expressions are supported.

 1. In the metric definition section, you'll define how your chosen entities and calculated variables are aggregated in a new measure entity or attribute.